covidatlas/coronadatascraper/docs/data_fields.md

 * date: the date the data point refers to
 * type: the type of data point: cases, tested, deaths, hospitalized, discharged, or recovered
-* value: the value of the data point (a count of events of a certain type)
+* value: the value of the data point (a cumulative count of events of a certain type)

 Each observation is associated with a geographical entity, identified in the following four fields.